v-fearam/msbuild-examples/rest-api-client-generation/README.md

 - We are going to create a new console application on Visual Studio named PetReaderExecTaskExample.
 We use net6.0.
 - Create another project in the same solution: PetShopRestClient (This is going to contain the generated client as a Library).
 We use netstandard 2.1.
 The generated client doesn't compile on netstandard 2.0.
-- Go to the PetReaderExecTaskExample solution, and add a project dependence to PetShopRestClient project.
+- Go to the PetReaderExecTaskExample project, and add a project dependence to PetShopRestClient project.
 - On PetShopRestClient, include the following nuget packages
   - Nswag.MSBuild, it will allow us access to the code generator from MSBuild
   - Newtonsoft.Json, it will be needed to compile the generated client
   - System.ComponentModel.Annotations, it will be needed to compile the generated client
 - On PetShopRestClient, add a folder (named PetShopRestClient) for the code generation and delete the Class1.cs automatically generated.
 - Create a text file named petshop-openapi-spec.json (on root).
 We are going to add the OpenApi spec, please copy the content from [here](https://petstore.swagger.io/v2/swagger.json) inside the file.
 Why did we commit the spec instead of read it online?, we like repetitive build and depending only from the input, consuming directly the api could transform a build which works today to a build which fails tomorrow from the same source.
-The picture saved on petshop-openapi-spec.json will allow us to still have a version which builds even if the spec changed.
+The picture saved on petshop-openapi-spec.json will allow us to still have a version which builds even if the spec changes.
 - Now, the most important part.
 We are going to modify PetShopRestClient.csproj and add a [MSBuild targets](https://docs.microsoft.com/visualstudio/msbuild/msbuild-targets?view=vs-2022) to generate the client during build process.

   - First, we are going to add some props useful for our client generation